OctopusDeploy/docs/docs/infrastructure/azure/web-app-targets/index.md

 ## Requirements

-- This new target type was introduced in `2018.5`, so you'll need to be running at least that version of the Octopus Server.
+- This new target type was introduced in **Octopus 2018.5**, so you'll need to be running at least that version of the Octopus Server.
 You can read more about all the new PaaS targets [in our blog](https://octopusdeploy.com/blog/paas-targets).

 - You will firstly need an [Azure Service Principal account](/docs/infrastructure/azure/creating-an-azure-account/creating-an-azure-service-principal-account.md) that references your Azure subscription.

 - Once your Azure account is setup, you will then need an existing Azure Web App / App Service setup within your Azure subscription.
 To learn more about App Services, the Azure team provide [useful documentation on App Services](https://docs.microsoft.com/en-us/azure/app-service/) that can help you get started.
 If you are dynamically creating the web app during your deployment, check our section about [creating Web App targets by scripts using service messages](#creating-web-app-targets-by-scripts).

-## Creating Web App targets
+## Creating Web App Targets

 Once you have an App Service setup within your Azure subscription, you are then ready to map that to an Octopus deployment target.